-We set aside the lower shelves in our bookcase for children’s books and stocked one of his cubbies in his bedroom with several more as well.
-Our collection of books consists of hand-me-downs, gifts, books we’ve bought and whichever library books we’ve borrowed for the week.
+We set aside the lower shelves in our bookcase for children’s books.
+Then we stocked one of his cubbies in his bedroom with several more as well.
+Our collection of books includes hand-me-downs, gifts, books we’ve bought and library books.

-Read non-books.
 We get a kick out of reading street signs, notices on the wall, words on packaging; just about anything.

 I see my kid as a teenager and eventually an adult who loves to read for leisure as much as his parents do.
 I’m hoping that by instilling an early love for reading, he’ll be on his way to doing just that.

 Get more tips on encouraging a love reading in your child: